hankhank10/lawmaker-wiki/docs/index.md

 # Welcome to Lawmaker

-**Lawmaker** is a multiplayer political simulation game where you take on the role of a political party leader in fictional democratic countries.
+**Lawmaker** is a multiplayer political simulation game where you take on the role of a political party in a fictional democratic country.
 Build your party, propose legislation, win elections, and shape the future of your nation.

 ## What is Lawmaker?